 The parable of Beggar Lazarus

 One of the least discussed parables of Jesus in a day and age of “prosperity gospel” is the tale of a rich man and a poor beggar.
 You can use the stark mental image of a poor man sitting outside the city gates.
 He was covered in sores and begging for scraps of food to eat.
 Can you see the contrast with the rich man in fine linens, paying little heed to anything beyond his own needs?

-Audio sermons on poverty takes a look at poverty not only in the natural, but the spiritual.
+Audio sermons on poverty take a look at poverty not only in the natural but the spiritual.
 The book of Luke goes on to express that when both men died, Abraham met the poor Lazarus with a King’s welcome.

 Luke 16:22 The poor man died and was carried by the angels to Abraham’s side.

 The rich man looked on and called for a drop of water to quench his thirst in hell.
 Abraham informed the man he had already received his riches on earth.